snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 ### Iteration 1
-When my husband and I moved in together after getting married :ring: :person_with_veil:, we had to combine two households’ worth of sentimental wall art into far fewer walls. :package: Here’s how it all came together in a gallery wall in our first apartment in [Northampton, MA](https://en.wikipedia.org/wiki/Northampton,_Massachusetts). :framed_picture: :hammer:
+When my husband and I moved in together after getting married :ring: :person_with_veil:, we had to combine two households’ worth of sentimental wall art into far fewer walls. :package: Here’s how (some of) it came together in a gallery wall in our first apartment in [Northampton, MA](https://en.wikipedia.org/wiki/Northampton,_Massachusetts). :framed_picture: :hammer:

 ![Living Room](../assets/img/livingroom-gallerywall1.jpg){: .mx-auto.d-block :}